Young girl with braided hair, wearing a light-colored shirt, covering her ears, standing in front of a white shelf with toys and books.

 Autism Spectrum Disorder (ASD)

 Autism Spectrum Disorder (ASD) is a developmental disorder characterized by difficulties with social interaction and communication, as well as by restricted and repetitive behavior.
 Early and accurate diagnosis can provide the foundation for effective interventions and support.
+We provide a neuroaffirming approach to our ASD assessments which you can read more about here.

 Assessment Components:

-Developmental History: Gathering comprehensive information about the individual's developmental milestones, behavioral patterns, and family history.
+1. Developmental History: Gathering comprehensive information about the individual's developmental milestones, behavioral patterns, and family history.
 Parents or caregivers are often the primary informants, especially for children.

-Cognitive and Language Testing: Assessing intellectual and verbal abilities, often important for determining support needs and identifying strengths and challenges.
+4. Cognitive and Language Testing: Assessing intellectual and verbal abilities, often important for determining support needs and identifying strengths and challenges.

-Medical Evaluation: Ruling out other conditions and understanding any co-existing health issues.
+5. Medical Evaluation: Ruling out other conditions and understanding any co-existing health issues.
 This might include genetic testing, neurological assessments, or hearing tests.

-Behavioral and Functional Assessments: Understanding challenging behaviors, daily living skills, and adaptive functions to tailor interventions appropriately.
+6. Behavioral and Functional Assessments: Understanding challenging behaviors, daily living skills, and adaptive functions to tailor interventions appropriately.

 ASD is a spectrum, meaning individuals can manifest a range of symptoms with varying severity.
 An interdisciplinary team approach, including psychologists, speech and language therapists, pediatricians, and other professionals, often provides the most comprehensive assessment.